its-sorakun/samurai-sprint/README.md

 The controls are simple, but the workout is real!

 - **🏃 Jog / Sprint:** Jog in place to build up your speed multiplier.
 The game tracks ankle oscillations (webcam) or zero-crossings and variance thresholds (phone) to measure your jogging intensity.
 - **🦘 Jump:** Physically jump up to hurdle over low obstacles.
-Our custom physics filter differentiates between the high-frequency shockwaves of heavy jogging and a deliberate, sustained vertical jump (e.g. 4G of force) to trigger the jump.
+Our custom physics filter differentiates between the high-frequency shockwaves of heavy jogging and a deliberate, sustained vertical jump (e.g. 4G of force) to trigger the jump. *(Note for Phone Mode: Keep the phone held vertically straight for the most reliable jump detection!)*
 - **🧎 Squat:** Drop down into a squat to slide underneath high obstacles.
 The game calculates the vertical velocity of your hips and shoulders (webcam) or looks for a sustained drop in the Y-axis (phone) to trigger the duck.

 ## 🚀 Getting Started